irffanasiff/Hackrack.in/README.md

 # Hackrack.in
-Do not push to main branch | Create a new branch with Your name and then make changes in it 👍
+DO NOT push TO main BRANCH | CREATE A new branch WITH YOUR name AND THEN MAKE CHANGES IN IT 👍.
+PLEASE ADD HERO AND ALL OTHER CONTENTS OF HACRACK WEBSITE INSIDE div WITH class="container-body".
+ALSO DO NOT MAKE ANY CHANGES TO style2.css YOU HAVE TO ONLY WORK ON style.css